xieyuheng/inner/source/_posts/person/vladimir-voevodsky/c-system.md

   - Subtype (inheritance) -- to avoid re-implementation,
   - Quotient types -- which occurs very often in mathematical constructions,
   - Fulfilling type system -- to use type constructors in a flexible way.

+Whenever we speak of a model of a theory `U`, without qualification, then we shall mean a model in the usual sense, that is where type symbols are interpreted as sets, symbols for families of types are interpreted as families of sets, operator symbols are interpreted as operators, and so on.

+- **[Xie]**
+  If the theory `U` is a class,
+  a model of `U` is an instance of the class.